OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 ## Controlling a 7-Segment Display {#starter-kit-07-seven-segment-display}

 We've just learned about shift registers, now let's apply that knowledge to control a 7-segment Display so we can display numbers (and a few letters) in the physical world.
+We'll construct a circuit that connects the Omega to the shift register and the shift register to the 7-segment display.
+The Omega will send serial signals to the shift register, and those signals will be transformed into numbers and letters by the 7-segment display.

 <!-- seven segment -->
 ```{r child = '../../shared/seven-segment.md'}